-- Define new terms that are not listed in a regular dictionary the first time they appear in the text, and include these terms in the glossary as well. - Do not use slang or undefined jargon. - Do not use terms that have several different meanings. - Use defined terms consistently throughout the documentation.
+- Define new terms that are not listed in a regular dictionary the first time they appear in the text and include these terms in the glossary as well. - Do not use slang or undefined jargon. - Do not use terms that have several different meanings. - Use defined terms consistently throughout the documentation.
 Do not use synonyms. - Ensure that all spelling is correct. - Avoid general adjectives that can be misinterpreted.
 For example, "the user-friendly Windows desktop" could mean that either the desktop is user-friendly or that Windows is user-friendly.

-14.2 Humanization of Computers
+14.2 Anthropomorphizing of Computers

-Do not humanize computers or computer interactions.
-Do not apply emotions, desires, or opinions to software programs or computer systems, and do not apply a sense of location or dimension to a software application.
+- Do not humanize computers or computer interactions. - Do not apply emotions, desires, or opinions to software programs or computer systems. - Do not apply a sense of location or dimension to a software application.
 For example, the user cannot be "in" a text editor.

-Problem: The machine remembers your choices.
+Not OIT Style: The machine remembers your choices.

-Solution: The machine stores your choices.
+OIT Style: The machine stores your choices.

-Problem: The computer asks for the current site name.
+Not OIT Style: The computer asks for the current site name.

-Solution: The computer prompts for the current site name.
+OIT Style: The computer prompts for the current site name.

-Problem: The system tells you what options to choose from.
+Not OIT Style: The system tells you what options to choose from.

-Solution: The system displays a list of options to choose from.
+OIT Style: The system displays a list of options from which to choose.

-Problem: The user will be in the text editor.
+Not OIT Style: The user will be in the text editor.

-Solution: Update the text with the text editor function.
+OIT Style: Update the text using the text editor function.

-Solution: Update the text in the text editor window.
+OIT Style: Update the text in the text editor window.

-Solution: The text editor application is active.
+OIT Style: The text editor application is active.